 Tang Poetry: The Gan Yu The Society September 27, 2012 Poetry 2 Comments By Chen Z’iang (Translated by Lan Hua) The orchids birthed Through spring And summer both Such luxuriant growth How can leaf Be so green Hidden and alone In the forest remote The vermillion flowers Hang from a purplish stem Slowly absorbing The light as the Daytime fades And with the first hint Of autumn’s wind The blossoms reach Their fullest extent Falling as the stem trembles A sudden fragrance Released that No one expected Lan Hua is a writer and translator based in New York.
 His translations of Chinese poetry are available online at www.tangspirit.net and his own poetry is available online at lampoetry.blogspot.com Related Post ‘The New McCarthyism’ and Other Poetry by Bruce ...
 The New McCarthyism by Caud Sewer Bile McCarthyism is alive and thriving in the land, but now ironically it is the left that’s going mad.
 The le...
 Tell the world:FacebookTwitterTumblrPinterestRedditLinkedInEmail 2 Responses full lace wigs October 18, 2012 Good day!
 I could have sworn I’ve been to this website before but after reading through some of the post I realized it’s new to me.
 Anyhow, I’m definitely glad I found it and I’ll be book-marking and checking back often!
+Reply unlockmyphonenow.com June 7, 2017 Some of the poems present a challenge to the translator and modern reader as they are very contemplative and imbued with a spirit of profound Taoist mystery.
 Reply Leave a Reply Cancel Reply Your email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.